rolandsmeenk/ModernApps/README.md

 ModernForum

-  - First of my modern apps .
-Its built using TypeScript
+  - Its built using 100% TypeScript (except for the thirdparty libraries i consume)
   - It will look/feel like Outlook.com
-  - Functionality will be based on "Forums"
+  - Functionality will be based around delivering a "Forums" like site
   - Needs:

       - VS2012
       - Azure .NET SDK ( http://www.windowsazure.com/en-us/develop/net/ )
       - TypeScript 0.8.2 ( http://www.microsoft.com/en-us/download/details.aspx?id=34790 )

   - Demo: